-\textit{Local spin noise.---} A similar picture holds for the spin noise probed by the nuclear spin.
+\textit{Local spin noise.---} A similar picture holds for the spin noise probed by nuclear spins.
 The main difference is that the nuclear spin probes local hyperfine noise that takes equal contributions from all momenta.
 For concreteness consider the fluctuations of the spin density in the $\hat{\bm{z}}$ direction

 In comparison to the transverse current fluctuations in Eq.~\eqref{eq:current_spectral_density_SC_main}, the local spin fluctuations do not require the quasiparticle-hole pairs to be separated by a fixed momentum $\hbar\bm{q}$.
 Thus, the momenta of the contributing quasiparticle-hole pairs $\bm{k_c}$ and $\bm{k_c}-\bm{q}$ do not affect the local spin fluctuations.
-Nonetheless, the integral has similar dependence on the density of states and the quasiparticle occupation and results in similar physics.
+Nonetheless, the integral has similar dependence on the density of states and the quasiparticle occupation, resulting in similar physics.

-\textit{Height dependence in pure crystals.---} In contrast, the noise sensed by the NV only probes long wave length noise, and the momentum dependence, $\bm{q}$, of the kinetic constraint is relevant.
+\textit{Height dependence in pure crystals.---} In contrast, the NV probes long wavelength noise, such that the momentum dependence of the kinetic constraint is relevant.
 Concretely, the relaxation rate of the NV is given by